 And that’s the contrary thing about this business, certainly the events side.
 The hours are long and rarely convenient, the deadlines are unkind and the work is hard, but there’s nothing else like it.
 Do it once and it’s hard not to want to do it again.

 Like many in the industry, Belinda’s route into AV wasn’t exactly planned – trained in Fine Art Media at Dublin’s National College of Art and Design, but not keen a life spent ‘sketching shoes’, she dreamed of becoming an art teacher – until a fortuitous encounter with ‘a man with a small Audio Visual Company’ introduced her to a business that could offer a young Irishwoman with artistic interests more fun than sketching could.

-Which is why Belinda is now part of the team at Ion Solutions, working out of Dublin as an Audio Visual Technician and enjoying every moment of it.
+Which is why Belinda is now a familiar face on the Irish AV scene, known for her roles at Ion Solutions and HubSpot.
 Nevertheless, she knows this was once a male-dominated job.
 ‘I get the occasional odd look in the bar after a show, but that’s probably more to do with wearing Snicker Trousers and not turning off my head torch.
 Truth is that while the job takes physical fitness, brute force is the last thing you need.
 Keeping a cool head under tight deadlines and set-ups always wins.’

 But better design means kit is getting lighter too, those 4K30 Boxers so carefully manoeuvred into position at Sligo are a two-person lift – so even with the addition of a rigging cage it was clever teamwork not masculine muscle that got them into place.